bocdaz/template-julia-project/{{cookiecutter.project_name}}/README.md

 ## Project structure

 ```
 │{{cookiecutter.project_name}}        <- Project's main folder.
 It is initialized as a Git
 │                        repository with a reasonable .gitignore file.
 │
 ├── _research         <- WIP scripts, code, notes, comments,
 │   |                    to-dos and anything in an alpha state.
 │   └── tmp           <- Temporary data folder.
 │
 ├── data              <- **Immutable and add-only!**
 │   ├── sims          <- Data resulting directly from simulations.
 │   ├── exp_pro       <- Data from processing experiments.
 │   └── exp_raw       <- Raw experimental data.
 │
 ├── plots             <- Self-explanatory.
 ├── notebooks         <- Jupyter, Weave or any other mixed media notebooks.
 │
 ├── papers            <- Scientific papers resulting from the project.
 │
 ├── scripts           <- Various scripts, e.g. simulations, plotting, analysis,
 │   │                    The scripts use the `src` folder for their base code.
 │   └── intro.jl      <- Simple file that uses DrWatson and uses its greeting.
 │
 ├── src               <- Source code for use in this project.
 Contains functions,
 │                        structures and modules that are used throughout
 │                        the project and in multiple scripts.
 │
 ├── README.md         <- Top-level README for anyone using this project.
 ├── .gitignore        <- by default ignores _research, data, plots, videos,
 │                        notebooks and latex-compilation related files.
 │
 ├── Manifest.toml     <- Contains full list of exact package versions used currently.
-└── Project.toml     <- Main project file, allows activation and installation.
+├── Project.toml      <- Main project file, allows activation and installation.
-                        Includes DrWatson by default.
+│                        Includes DrWatson by default.
+│
+├── Dockerfile        <- Packages all dependencies into a portable container
+├── devspace.yaml     <- Configures the containerized development environment
+└── devspace_start.sh <- Displays helpful information when you access the
+                         containerized development environment.
 ```